hmorzaria/atlantis_azure/atlantis_replicate.md

 > Change the last digit before the extension .vhd

 #

     cp myimage.json newmyimage.json
     sudo nano newmyimage.json

 ###### To exit the editor CTRL+X
 #
 ##### E. Create new deployment
 #
+Use the new json file you edited previously

      azure group deployment create <your-new-resource-group-name> <your-new-deployment-name> -f <your-template-file-name.json>

-> for example: azure group deployment create 'DataScience' 'deployanalysistemplate3' -f myimage.json
+> for example: azure group deployment create 'DataScience' 'deployanalysistemplate3' -f mynewimage.json
 ##### The json file is the one you created when imaging your machine
 #
 ##### F. Fill in requested fields